susanyang17/doc/dev-ref/Performance_Guide.md

 A typical use case is loading a template file and inserting application data from a database at the beginning.
-Normally, this will generate lots of internal events and trigger formula dependency recalculation which is unnecessary before showing keikai spreadsheet to a browser.
+Normally, this will generate lots of internal events and trigger formula dependency recalculation which is unnecessary before showing Keikai spreadsheet to a browser.
 You can implement
 <javadoc directory="keikai">io.keikai.api.PostImport</javadoc> and put
 your initialization logic in `process()`.
 Then ZSS will invoke